worldwidee/smart_app/README.md

 ```
 ## AppColors

 AppColors contains the color types of your application.
-You need to set your application's appearances to use that.
+Application's appearances have to be defined to be able to use that.

 ### Set Appearances